mikeizbicki/cmc-csci046/README.md

-# CSCI040: Computing for the Web
+# CSCI046: Data Structures and Algorithms

 ## About the Instructor